EgehanKilicarslan/studyai/CONTRIBUTING.md

 ## ❓ Questions?

-If you have questions about commit conventions or need clarification, please open an issue or contact the maintainers.
+If you have questions about commit conventions, the CLA, or need clarification, please open an issue or contact the maintainers.

+---

+## 📋 Contribution Checklist

+Before submitting a PR, ensure:

+- [ ] You have read and agree to the [CLA](CLA.md)
+- [ ] Your commit messages follow the convention
+- [ ] Tests pass locally (`make test`)
+- [ ] Code follows project style guidelines
+- [ ] Documentation is updated if needed

 **Happy coding!** 🎉